DisciplesofLove/JOY-SOVEREIGN-COIN-JSC-/README.md

 JOY Sovereign Coin experiments with a *proof-of-inference* consensus design.
 Instead of traditional mining, nodes submit verifiable machine learning inference results to participate in block production.
 The inference output is hashed and converted to a deterministic numeric score in `src/cryptonote_basic/proof_of_inference.cpp`.
 These lightweight models can run on edge devices, allowing everyday users to secure the network without dedicated mining hardware.
 This feature is experimental and disabled by default.

+JOY will route inference submissions across the IOTA, Solana and Polygon Supernet networks.
+This cross-chain design subsidizes processing costs and enables a feeless experience when proof-of-inference is active.

 ## Transaction fees

 See [docs/FEES.md](docs/FEES.md) for details on how transaction fees are calculated.
 Fees are disabled by default via `CRYPTONOTE_FEES_ENABLED = 0`; set the value to `1` in `src/cryptonote_config.h` to enforce them again.